jkurthoconnor/language-specific-problems/exercises/js_basics.md

                       ' diam.
 Maecenas blandit aliquet ipsum.
 Integer vitae sapien sed nulla rutrum' + ' hendrerit ac a urna.
 Interdum et malesuada fames ac ante ipsum primis in faucibus.';

+// but the AirBnB style guide cautions against both concatenation and escaped returns.
+The preference is one long line.
+If it turns out the line breaks in the source are desired in the string itself, then inserting `\n` at each required break would be the solution.
+If the breaks are merely for legibility in the source code, then a single line without escaped new line chars would be preferred, as follows:

+var paragraph = 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Suspendisse sed ligula at risus vulputate faucibus.
+Aliquam venenatis nibh ut justo dignissim dignissim.
+Proin dictum purus mollis diam auctor sollicitudin.
+Ut in bibendum ligula.
+Suspendisse quam ante, dictum aliquam tristique id, porttitor pulvinar diam.
+Maecenas blandit aliquet ipsum.
+Integer vitae sapien sed nulla rutrum hendrerit ac a urna.
+Interdum et malesuada fames ac ante ipsum primis in faucibus.';

 ```